astropy/astropy/docs/development/workflow/development_workflow.rst

 Some other things you might want to do
 ======================================

-Delete a branch on github
+Delete a branch on GitHub
 -------------------------

 ::